Skip to content

 Key Takeaway

-Teaching Bible stories effectively requires: (1) Age-appropriate methods (match development), (2) Interactive approach (drama, questions, activities), (3) Application (connect to their lives), (4) Repetition (spiral learning—same stories, deeper each time), (5) Consistency (routine family Bible time), (6) Modeling (show YOUR love for Scripture).
+Teaching Bible stories effectively requires: (1) Age-appropriate methods (match development), (2) Interactive approach (drama, questions, activities), (3) Application (connect to their lives), (4) Repetition (spiral learning, same stories, deeper each time), (5) Consistency (routine family Bible time), (6) Modeling (show YOUR love for Scripture).
+Above all, keep pointing every story to Jesus and to the God who rescues.
 Goal: Kids who LOVE God's Word and apply it daily.
-Hebrews 4:12—Bible is ALIVE!
+Hebrews 4:12, the Bible is ALIVE!

 "We will tell the next generation the praiseworthy deeds of the LORD, his power, and the wonders he has done... so the next generation would know them... and they in turn would tell their children."